-He has spoken at numerous Bankruptcy Institutes and Continuing Legal Education Seminars.
-He has filed more than 40,000 bankruptcies in his career.
+He has filed more than 40,000 bankruptcies in his career and spoken at numerous Bankruptcy Institutes and Continuing Legal Education Seminars.

 Curtis works at the Walker and Walker Minneapolis Bankruptcy Attorneys Office.

 - Juris Doctor from the University of Washington School of Law – 1969.

 - Bachelor of Science in psychology from the University of Washington – 1966.

 - Admitted to practice in Minnesota, Wisconsin, and Washington states.

 - Numerous reported successful appeals including In re Leser, 939 F.2d 669 (8th Cir, 1991).
 This case allows people who file for Chapter 13 bankruptcy to continue paying their child support instead of directing some of the child support money to credit cards and other unsecured debts.
 As well as In re Lee, 162 B.R.
 217 (Dist Ct, Minn, 1993).
 This case established that people with car loans in a Chapter 13 bankruptcy were could get the titles to their vehicles free and clear of the lender’s lien after paying the blue book value of the car to the lender.
 Congress changed this rule when they changed the bankruptcy laws in 2005.

 - Wrote the bankruptcy code for the Republic of the Marshall Islands (1991).

 I started out my career doing a general practice, and helping people with all sorts of legal issues.